hortensele/cn_HPL_LUAD/README.md

   Summarizes cell features and coordinates from Hover-Net outputs for each whole slide image.

 - **`02_tile_sort_by_cell_types_tcga_20x.py`**
-  Generates and samples tiles around specific cell types' coordinates.
+  Generates and samples tiles around specific cell types' coordinates for the training/validation/test sets of TCGA-LUAD.

+- **`02_tile_by_cell_types_external_20x.py`**
+  Generates tiles around all cells' coordinates per slide (useful for validation cohorts).

 #### `contrastive_learning/02_analysis/`
 - **`cell_to_cell_interaction.py`**